raymogg/termDepositCordapp/README.md

 #### Get All Offers (GET)
 **/api/term_deposits/offers**

 Returns a JSON containing an array of term deposit offer states for every offer issued to this node.
-Each offer contains the following {validTill: LocalDateTime, interest: Float, duration: Int, issuingInstitute: Party}
+Each offer contains the following
-*validTill: LocalDateTime – the date for which this offer is running until.
+* validTill: LocalDateTime – the date for which this offer is running until.
-*Interest: Float – the interest percent for this offer *Duration: Int – the duration for which this deposit runs (in months) *issuingInstitue: Party – the institute who issued this offer (eg Commbank)
+* Interest: Float – the interest percent for this offer
+* Duration: Int – the duration for which this deposit runs (in months)
+* issuingInstitue: Party – the institute who issued this offer (eg Commbank)

 **Example Response**